The Production of Cloud

 Designing the Zurich Data Centre Cluster

-The studio is structured in three phases: 1) comparative mapping and urban analysis; 2) fieldwork and video reportage; and 3) a common map of the future of the cloud.
-During the first three weeks, you will work in groups to portray one of the international data centre clusters (from North Virginia to Beijing), mapping the planetary inequalities of data computing and the geography of the digital divide, and comparing it to Zurich.
-In the core of the semester, you will investigate a data centre currently under construction in the Zurich region, through fieldwork, interviews, and video essays.
-Working across scales, you will visualise Switzerland’s cloud infrastructure using narrative cartography, QGIS, analysis of urban impacts, and development of spatial and policy prototypes.
-A collective territorial project for Zurich’s data centre landscape is the final goal of your work.
-The common project plan will articulate a shared vision and spatial strategies for the cloud infrastructure that contributes to socially and environmentally just transition.
+The studio is structured in three phases: 1) comparative data center clusters mapping and urban analysis; 2) fieldwork and video reportage; and 3) a common map of the future of Zurich’s Cloud.
+During the first three weeks, you will work in groups researching international data centre clusters, from North Virginia to Beijing and Zurich.
+You will map the planetary geographies of data computing and the digital divide, comparing different regions to each other.
+In the second phase, your core task is to investigate—through fieldwork, interviews, video essays and design analysis—a data centre currently under construction in the Zurich region.
+Working across scales, all studio participants will collaboratively visualise Zurich’’ data center cluster, infrastructure using diverse cartographic methods, QGIS and modelmaking.
+You will explore future scenarios through spatial and policy prototypes.

 POWER TO THE PEOPLE